nemonik/hands-on-DevOps/readme.md

 - The `config.vm.provision` block uses `ansible_local` to configure the `development` vagrant.
 I've written Ansible roles under `ansible/roles` to automate the configuration of the vagrants.

-  - `development.vm.box` loads the vagrant with this `centos/7` vagrant base box.
+  - `development.vm.box` loads the vagrant with this `centos/7` Vagrant base box.
 Vagrant curates a listing of base boxes here https://app.vagrantup.com/boxes/search
   - `development.vm.synced_folder` mounts the class's project folder to `/vagrant` path in the vagrant
   - The `development.vm.provider` section tells the hypervisor how to configure the vagrant (i.e., how much memory, how many procesors)
   - `development.vm.provision` handles configuring the vagrant by executing the `ansible/development-playbook.yml` playbook